A Magnificent Solution for Colon Health- Fall 2010 Catalog

 A deficiency in magnesium is hard to detect from a blood sample, because only one percent of our body’s magnesium supply is found in blood.
 However, a deficiency is likely in most of us due to depleted, processed foods and chronic stress of modern life.

 When stressed, the body puts stress hormones, including magnesium and calcium team, into the bloodstream.
 Calcium excites nerves while magnesium calms them.
 Calcium makes muscles contract but magnesium is needed for muscles to relax.
 Calcium helps wounds clot but magnesium keeps blood flowing freely enough to prevent dangerious clots.
-It’s a blancing act between the two that can get of kilter easily.
+It’s a balancing act between the two that can get off kilter easily.